21 Nonprofit Website Best Practices [With Real-life Examples]

 21 Nonprofit Website Best Practices [With Real-life Examples

-Throughout our years working with nonprofits, we’ve seen many organizations work tirelessly for their cause.
+Throughout our years of building websites for nonprofits, we’ve seen many organizations work tirelessly for their cause.
 Sadly, many don't see the results they were hoping for.

 In most cases, the lack of results isn't due to the lack of effort.
 Almost all of the people we've met genuinely pour their heart and soul into their work.
 If you’re currently going through this, just know that it’s not your fault.